 If soft lighting is the name of the game when it comes to your home decor, this table lamp speaker will not disappoint.
 Flickering LED lights give off the illusion of a candle flame—and when paired with some chill, laid-back tunes, you'll have everything you need for a romantic date night or relaxing evening at home.

 The speaker easily connects via Bluetooth to your tablet or smartphone and gives off a big sound effect for a small size device.
 Like a lantern, the small scale makes it especially portable—move it from room to room to create a warm ambiance wherever you go.

 Best for Parties: JBL Party Box 200

 This speaker has the basic shape, lighting, and size you’d expect from any “high school” party in a television show, the major difference being that this speaker is way better.
-JBL is known for they’re amazing sound quality, and this portable (but large) Bluetooth option keeps up that reputation and gives listeners the ability to hook up their microphone and guitar too (now that’s a party).
+JBL is known for their amazing sound quality, and this portable (but large) Bluetooth option keeps up that reputation and gives listeners the ability to hook up their microphone and guitar, too (now that’s a party).

 The light show feature might be the first thing anyone notices, though, and that’s because the speaker has different light modes to choose from like meter, pulse, and party.
 As the name says, this one really is a good time in a box.

 You may recognize this brand because of its trendy and eternally cool record players.
 Crosley only started making their signature turntables in 1992, well into the CD age, but their affinity for retro style has paid off.
 Today, everything they produce from telephones to speakers has that same vintage vibe, like this speaker that looks just like a 70’s style amp.